inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   let’s save those changes to OpenStreetMap.
 To save the changes, we need to be connected to the internet, because we are in fact uploading the changes to OpenStreetMap.
-- Click <<File>> on the top menu, and then click <<Upload Data>>.
+- Click :menuselection:`File` on the top menu, and then click :menuselection:`Upload Data`.
 This will open up the upload window.
 You can access this window more simply by clicking on the upload button, shown here:

 .. image:: /static/training/beginner/osm/image104.*
+   :align: center

 - The window that appears shows a list of the objects that you are adding and the objects you are modifying or deleting.
 In the box at the bottom you